 Note: The Navidad Baptist Cemetery received the Historic Texas Cemetery designation in December 2004.
-For general information about the cemetery, call Milli Riley Williams at 512-755-3064.
-For information regarding available burial sites, email email@example.com or call Sharon Kramer at 512-360-2286.
-The next meeting of the Navidad Baptist Cemetery Association will be March 18, 2017, 9:30 a.m. at Schulenburg Public Library, 310 Simpson St., Schulenburg, Tx 78956.
-We welcome anyone interested in Navidad Baptist Cemetery.
+For historical information about the cemetery, call Milli Riley Williams at 512-755-3064; all other information, including available burial sites, meetings, membership, etc., call Sharon Kramer at 512-360-2286 (leave message) or email firstname.lastname@example.org.
+The next meeting of the Navidad Baptist Cemetery Association will be June 17, 2017, 9:30 a.m. at Schulenburg Public Library, 310 Simpson St., Schulenburg, Tx 78956.
+Visitors and potential members are ALWAYS welcome.
+There is no fee for membership.

 From the Historic Texas Cemeteries marker: